Some key information about the church…..

 8.30am Holy Communion - this is a quiet reflective service, usually following words in a book.
 There is no singing or music.
 The service lasts for 30 minutes.
 Worshippers are all invited to the front to kneel/stand and receive bread and wine or a blessing.
 There are usually between 15 and 25 people attending.

-The second Sunday of the month usually includes Holy Communion - worshippers are welcomed forward to a rail where they can kneel or stand to receive bread (gluten free wafers also available) and wine or to receive a blessing.
+Once a month we hold Holy Communion - worshippers are welcomed forward to a rail where they can kneel or stand to receive wafers (gluten free wafers also available) and wine or to receive a blessing.
 All are invited to share in bread and wine who are on a journey of faith with Jesus.
 A steward directs when people should move forward to the rail.
 Children are welcome to receive communion or a blessing- this is a family decision and Rev Sharon would be pleased to talk with you if you would like about this.

-The services above sometimes include a Baptism (Christening) - the Baptism forms part of the worship- friends and family of the baptism party remain for the whole service as it is all linked to the Baptism. (please see more detail in the Baptism section of the website).
+The services above sometimes include a Baptism (Christening) - the Baptism forms part of the worship- friends and family of the baptism party remain for the whole service as it is all linked to the Baptism. (please see more detail in the Baptism section of the website under General).

 6.30pm Services - lasting approximately one hour, these services are made up of singing, prayers, Bible readings, a talk/sermon on the reading linking it in to our daily lives and time to reflect.
-Music is led by the Organ mostly.
+Music is led by the Organ or our music group.
 The second Sunday includes Holy Communion (see above for comment on Communion - all are welcome).
 There are usually 20-30 people attending these services.

-When you arrive at Church you will be welcomed by a door steward - please do make yourself known to them and perhaps request a newsletter which has lots of information in about the month’s activities.
+When you arrive at Church you will be welcomed by a door steward - please do make yourself known to them.
 You will be invited to go in to the church- please do sit anywhere you will feel most comfortable - there are no reserved seats (except sometimes for Baptisms).

 At 10.30am the service begins with a welcome from a steward or from the Minister.
 Sometimes the service is led by a Local preacher.
 The person leading the service will guide everyone through.